DanReker/CellRep2020/README.md

 contains raw experimental data of the *in vitro*, *ex vivo*, *in vivo* validations.

 #### /chembl22
-contains raw chembl22 data for model training. in this repository we only include P-gp data as a single example to run prediction code.
+contains raw chembl22 data for model training.
 Please note that this data is added for reproducibility, but we encourage users to curate updated versions of ChEMBL to ensure training models on larger and improved data.
 Cf. https://www.ebi.ac.uk/chembl/